-My research focus is paleoecology using fossil diatoms preserved in lake or sea sediments in combination with geochemical analyses and various dating methods to identify natural or human induced changes in the environment such as salinity, climate, pH, nutrients and shore displacement.
-I have been involved in developing transfer functions (the projects MOLTEN and DEFINE) to quantify and reconstruct background nutrient conditions in the Baltic Sea coastal zone to enable the implementation of EUs Water Framework Directive.
+The method I use is paleoecology using fossil diatoms preserved in lake or sea sediments to identify natural or human induced changes in the environment such as climate, nutrients, salinity and sea level.
+I have been involved in developing transfer functions to quantify and reconstruct background nutrient conditions in the Baltic Sea coastal zone to enable the implementation of EU's Water Framework Directive.

 Baltic coastal environment the last 2000 years

 The aim of the research project UPPBASER (Understanding Past and Present Baltic Sea Ecosystem Response - background for a sustainable future) is to investigate and date early human impact on Baltic Sea coastal waters (Stockholm southern archipelago and Bråviken) the last ca. 2000 years to separate the natural variations in climate from changed land-use causing eutrophication and bottom water hypoxia.
 The human impact is studied by using diatom- and geochemistry stratigraphy (elemental and stable isotopes of carbon and nitrogen) on thoroughly dated piston cores.
 We also aim to investigate the interactions between the coast and open Baltic Sea to study if there is a synchronicity in registered environmental changes.